 Diabetes is a very well-known and, unfortunately, very common disease that impacts millions of people around the world.
 In our line of work, we often see patients struggling with the effects of this disease.
 Which leads to an obvious question regarding our line of work: Does gastric bypass cure diabetes?

-Diabetes is a very well-known and unfortunately very common disease that impacts millions of people around the world.
-Diabetes is diagnosed in two different types: type 1 and type 2.
+First things first: Diabetes is diagnosed in two different types: type 1 and type 2.
 Type 1 is oftentimes hereditary and cannot be prevented, whereas lifestyle factors appear to play a role in the development of type 2 diabetes.

-A high percentage of people living with type 2 diabetes are obese due to lifestyle and therapy for this diagnosis usually includes a change of diet, insulin injections, exercise, and more.
+A high percentage of people living with type 2 diabetes are obese patients due to lifestyle, and therapy for this diagnosis usually includes a change of diet, oral medications or insulin injections, exercise, and more.

 What is gastric bypass surgery?

 Gastric bypass is a procedure that leaves only a small portion of the patient’s stomach, known as the pouch.
 The pouch will hold very little food.
 That means the patient will eat less and will be able to lose a significant amount of weight.

 Weight loss can be the first step in a number of lifestyle changes that can help patients over the long term — even years after surgery.
 Studies show that this surgery, in particular, changes the process of digestion, as well, which can assist in eliminating type 2 diabetes.

 Here’s how gastric bypass surgery reduced serious medical problems.